 - Resolutions proposed for rescission or replacement.

-The Plan will then progress to the implementation stage, focusing on delivering the Top 10 recovery actions (see FAQs below) in the next 6 months, and a number of priority actions in the first 18 months.
+The next step for the Plan will be the implementation stage, focusing on delivering the Top 10 recovery actions (see FAQs below) that commence this year, and a number of priority actions in the first 18 months.
 It will be annually reviewed in June at a Special Meeting of the States, where any changes that might be needed to reflect an evolving global and local context will be considered.

 Below are some FAQs on the Plan.